encryptio/slime/README.md

 will periodically scan the chunk servers to look for new and no-longer-available stores.

-GET /stores on the proxy server to get a json-formatted list of stores.
+`slimectl store list` will show you a list of the known stores.

-You must tell the proxy server explicitly to scan a chunk server if it's on a new or different URL; POST {"operation":"scan","url":"http://host:port"} to /stores on a proxy to scan a new chunk server (or an old one at a new URL.)
+You must tell the proxy server explicitly to scan a chunk server if it's on a new or different URL; `slimectl store scan http://chunkserver` to scan a new chunk server (or an old one at a new URL.)

 Each directory has a UUID file in it; if you move drives between servers, then the URL stored in the database will be updated on the first successful scan of